Sunday, February 12, 2012

 Boredom and futility.

--- so much fun at first,
+so much fun at first,

-soon savage taskmasters
+becoming savage taskmasters

 that give nothing back.